Little San Salvador Island: 1975 onwards: cruise ship tourism

 In 1975, a buyer for Little San Salvador was being sought.
 The listing price was originally $3.6 million, but was then lowered to $3 million to entice a buyer.

 In December 1975, the captain of windjammer Phantome reported to the US Coast Guard a suspicious midnight rendezvous between a 28-foot boat and a freighter off the coast of the island.

 In January 1976, after their plane lost power, two Detroit men survived the crash and were marooned on the island.

 In 1978, the New York based company Caribbean Schooner Cruises announced two four-masted schooners that would sail from Nassau taking tourists to Spanish Wells, Cat Island, Little San Salvador, Great Guana Cay, and Andros Island.

 Knut Kloster, founder of Norwegian Cruise Line, began negotiating to buy Little San Salvador in 1979, to guarantee his ships could always dock, "for an afternoon of swimming and lazing on the beach."
 NCL succeeded in acquiring the island, and the first large cruise ship to visit the island was a NCL employee and guest cruise on May 30, 1980, sailing aboard the SS Norway.

 In 1987, in response to the New York trash barge incident, it was proposed to turn the lagoon on the island into a landfill.
 The goal was then build condominiums and restaurants on top of the landfill, but the Bahamas rejected the idea.

 In December 1996, it was announced that Holland America Line was buying the island.
 They purchased the island for $6 million, and planned to invest $16 million into the construction of all new facilities.
 The company renamed the destination Half Moon Cay upon its opening in December 1997.

 To better compete with CocoCay, on December 10, 2024 Carnival announced a massive expansion and renovation to the island.
-North Arrival Plaza with a new pier to allow some of Carnival's ships to dock was announced, removing some of the need to tender to the island.
-With the announcement, a new name was also revealed, RelaxAway, Half Moon Cay.
-The new pier is intended to handle ship up to the Excellence Class size, including the Mardi Gras launched in 2020.
+A new pier is envisioned for North Arrival Plaza to allow up to Carnival's Excellence Class to dock, including the Mardi Gras launched in 2020, removing some of the need to tender to the island.
+A new name was also revealed, RelaxAway, Half Moon Cay.

 Ownership

-In 1863, one-eight of the island was owned by a man named Joshua Newbold.
+In 1863, one-eighth of the island was owned by a man named Joshua Newbold.
 In his last will and testament, he left the island to his wife Jane for life, and after her death it was to be left to their children Edward, Joshua, Hezekiah, Dorsett, Josiah, Zephaniah, Elijah, and Georgiana for life, and then to their children for life.
 In 1930, before the supreme court of the Bahamas, it was declared that Joshua and Jane's children each possessed an equal share per capita of the one-eighth share.

 Little San Salvador, LLC. began acquiring shares of the island from the Newbold's grandchildren, and by 1960 had ownership of thirteen sixteenths of the island.

 Island Sanctuary Ltd, in 1987, also had claimed ownership of the island, stating they had purchased the island from Newbold descendants in 1966.